 We are deeply grateful for all your support in making this possible.

-Next year, at the end of February/early March, we will celebrate Fairtrade Fortnight: “Choose the world you want”.
+At the end of February/early March, we will celebrate Fairtrade Fortnight: “Choose the world you want”.

 It will probably be virtually, but we hope that by then both the Fairtrade Foundation and Traidcraft Exchange will have produced some really good videos for us all to share on ‘zoom’, as we drink our Fairtrade drinks and eat our Fairtrade baking at home!!